andrew/ultimate-awesome/README.md

 - [awesome-novu](https://github.com/unicodeveloper/awesome-novu) - 📔 📚 A curated list of awesome resources : books, videos, articles about using Novu (The open-source notification infrastructure for developers).
 - [awesome-youtube-category](https://github.com/Windsooon/awesome-youtube-category) - List YouTube category that really helpful for humans.
 - [awesome-blockchain](https://github.com/yipianfengye/awesome-blockchain) - 关于区块链、比特币、以太坊你想知道的都在这里了.
+- [awesome-t2i-eval](https://github.com/zhangjiewu/awesome-t2i-eval) - A curated list of papers and resources for text-to-image evaluation.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [awesome-lucene](https://github.com/Anant/awesome-lucene) - A curated list of Awesome Apache Lucene links and resources.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .